RTVi+ (Canada)

 RTVi+ was a Canadian category 2 Russian language digital cable specialty channel and is owned by Ethnic Channels Group.
-It broadcast Russian movies, TV dramas, cartoons as well as local Canadian content.
+It broadcast Russian movies, TV series, cartoons as well as local Canadian content.

 History

-TV Center
+TV Centre

 On November 9, 2004, the Ethnic Channels Group (ECG) launched an ethnic Category 2 Specialty television service under the licence Russian TV Two issued by the Canadian Radio-television and Telecommunications Commission (CRTC).
-The channel was branded as TV Center and initially broadcast programming of a Russian satellite TV service known as Moscow – Open World (Москва — Открытый мир).
-That time, Moscow - Open World held the exclusive rights to bring the programming of Russian terrestrial TV network TV Center (ТВ Центр) outside Russia.
-However, due to a conflict between the partners, in summer 2005, TV Center launched its own international version of the channel, TVCI (TV Center International), intended for Russian Diasporas around the world.
+The channel was branded as TV Centre and initially broadcast programming of a Russian satellite TV service known as Moscow – Open World (Москва — Открытый мир).
+That time, Moscow - Open World held the exclusive rights to bring the programming of Russian terrestrial TV network TV Centre (ТВ Центр) outside Russia.
+However, due to a conflict between the partners, in summer 2005, TV Centre launched its own international version of the channel, TVCI (TV Centre International), intended for Russian Diasporas around the world.
 As a result, Moscow - Open World became defunct and ECG switched the channel programming to TVCI.